Marine Corps Air Facility at Walnut Ridge, Arkansas

 A Strategic Establishment

-In 1942, as the United States ramped up its military training programs, Walnut Ridge was selected as a site for a new airfield.
-Originally designated as Walnut Ridge Army Air Field, the facility was later transferred to the Marine Corps to house the Marine Attack Squadron 513 and renamed the Marine Corps Air Facility.
-The facility became a key location for training pilots and supporting aviation operations during World War II.
+In 1942, as the United States ramped up its military training programs, Walnut Ridge was selected as a site for a new air field.
+Originally designated as Walnut Ridge Army Air Field, the facility was later transferred to the Marine Corps to house the Marine Attack Squadron 513 & 514 and renamed the Marine Corps Air Facility.
+The facility became a key location for pilot training and supporting aviation operations during World War II.

 Historical Significance